telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-key-features.md

 where the path is a sting that contains the path to the file location.

-Also make sure that you have grant to the app all the permissions needed before the resources are used.
+>important Please make sure that you have granted the app all the permissions needed before the resources are used.
+Otherwise, an error will be raised.

 * **Byte Array**